On generalized Hilbert-Kunz function and multiplicity: Introduction

 exists.

-In particular, if $M$ is locally free on the punctured spectrum, the limit above exists for all $k < d$. \end{cor}
+In particular, if $M$ is locally free on the punctured spectrum, then the limit above exists for all $k < d$. \end{cor}

-These limits have also been studied recently by Brenner, who denote them as $\HK^i(M)$.
-In fact our results, Theorems \ref{refl} and \ref{pre1}, can be combined with results of Brenner to show that there exists a finite length module over a local hypersurface with irrational Hilbert-Kunz multiplicity (\cite{Bre}).
+These higher Hilbert--Kunz functions recently appeared in the work of Brenner, who used our results, Theorems \ref{refl} and \ref{pre1}, to show that there exists a finite length module over a local hypersurface with the irrational Hilbert--Kunz multiplicity (\cite{Bre}).
+Furthermore, from this he is able to deduce that the Hilbert--Kunz multiplicity of a local ring may be irrational, thus providing a negative answer to a long-standing question.

-Several other applications follow.
-For example, one can prove that certain limits, studied by Brenner (\cite{Bre}) over projective varieties, exist.
+We also apply our techniques to prove existence of the limits studied by Brenner over projective varieties in \cite{Bre}.
 In the following $F^{n*}$ denote the $n$th-iteration Frobenius pull-back. \begin{cor} Let $X$ be a polarized projective variety over a field $k$ of characteristic $p$ of dimension $d$, with a fixed very ample invertible sheaf $\mathcal O_X(1)$.
 Let $\mathcal F$ be a vector bundle on $X$.
 Then for each $0<k<\dim X$ the limit

 exists if $X$ is $(S_{k+2})$. \end{cor}